-Skeletonized foliage is the most common symptom of feeding by the adult.
-The beetles generally feed from the upper surface of leaves, chewing out the tissue between the veins and leaving a lacelike skeleton.
+Most often, feeding by adult P. japonica is easily recognized by skeletonized foliage.
+The beetles generally feed from the upper surface of leaves, chewing out the tissue between the veins and leaving a lace-like skeleton.
 Severely damaged leaves soon turn brown and drop.
 The adults are gregarious, usually beginning to feed on foliage at the top of a plant and working downward.
-On some plants with thin leaves and fine venation, and on petals of flowers, the beetles consume irregularly-shaped sections in the same manner as many Lepidoptera.
-Plants with thick, tough leaves are usually not attacked, but when such leaves are eaten (Concord grapes), the feeding is often restricted to the palisade mesophyll and does not penetrate to the lower leaf surface.
+On plants with thin leaves and fine venation and on petals of flowers, the beetles consume irregularly-shaped sections in the same manner as many Lepidoptera.
+Plants with thick, tough leaves are usually not attacked, but when such leaves are eaten (Concord grapes (Vitis labrusca)), the feeding is often restricted to the palisade mesophyll and does not penetrate to the lower leaf surface.

-Maize is one field crop seriously damaged in North America.
-The beetles feed on the maturing silk, preventing pollination; this results in malformed kernels and reduced yield.
-This appears to be more of a back-yard maize growing situation because the light-loving beetles rarely venture more than 1-2 rows into a maize field.
-However, beetles can feed over an entire soyabean field and cause their damage.
-They also defoliate asparagus, nearly all varieties of grapes, and many fruit-bearing trees, especially apple, cherry, plum, and peach.
-Beetles can aggregate and feed in large numbers on the fruit of early-ripening varieties of apple, peach, nectarine, plum, raspberries, and quince.
+On maize (Zea mays), which is severely damaged by P. japonica in North America, the beetles feed on the maturing silk, cutting it off and preventing pollination; this results in malformed kernels and reduced yield.
+Typically, extensive silk feeding is restricted to a few rows around the perimeter of maize fields.
+However, beetles can feed over an entire soyabean (Glycine max) field and skeletonize leaves.
+On asparagus (Asparagus officinalis), P. japonica may defoliate young leaflets or damage the epidermis of branches and stalks, which reduces yield the following spring.
+They also defoliate nearly all varieties of grapes (Vitis vinifera) and many fruit-bearing trees, especially apple (Malus), cherry (Prunus), plum (Prunus domestica) and peach (Prunus persica).
+Beetles can aggregate and feed in large numbers on the fruit of early-ripening varieties of apple, peach, nectarine (P. persica), plum, raspberries (Rubus idaeus) and quince (Cydonia oblonga).
 This feeding renders fruit unmarketable, unless they have been protected by pesticides.

-The larvae are most abundant in well-kept lawns and golf courses, and less often in pastures.
+Grubs of P. japonica can feed on the roots and underground stems of a variety of vegetable and garden crops, ornamentals and grasses but do not thrive on legume crops, buckwheat (Fagopyrum esculentum) or orchardgrass (Dactylis glomerata).
+Feeding is not likely to be noticed unless plants are severely damaged or plant growth is otherwise affected, such as areas with low fertility or inadequate moisture.
+The larvae are most abundant in well-kept lawns and golf courses and less often in pastures.
 As the grub feeds just below the surface, it cuts off and consumes the grass roots.
-Early symptoms include thinning, yellowing, and wilting, culminating in large patches of dead, brown grass that appears in late summer or early autumn because of water stress, and less often in the following spring when more moisture is normally available.
-When grubs are numerous (400/m2+) the root system is completely severed and the sod can be lifted or rolled back like a carpet.
-Secondary damage from skunks, raccoons, crows, or other predators often causes more disruption to the sward than the grubs themselves.
-Feeding by grubs on roots of maize, beans, tomatoes, strawberries, nursery seedlings, or other crops reduces their vitality and yield and sometimes kills the plants.
+Early symptoms include thinning, yellowing and wilting, culminating in large patches of dead, brown grass that appears in late summer or early autumn because of water stress.
+Less often, dead patches will be noticeable in the following spring, because more moisture is normally available.
+When grubs are numerous (400/m2+), the root system is completely severed and the sod can be lifted or rolled back like a carpet.
+Secondary damage from skunks, raccoons [Procyon lotor], crows [Corvus], or other predators often causes more disruption to the sward than the grubs themselves.
+Feeding by grubs on roots of maize, beans, tomatoes (Solanum lycopersicum), strawberries (Fragaria ananassa), nursery seedlings, or other crops reduces their vitality and yield and sometimes kills the plants.
 Damage is often most severe when these crops are planted into areas which were previously turf.